Two parameters bt-algebra and invariants for links and tied links: The invariant via skein relation

 \begin{proof} Rule (\ref{qp}) implies that, given any knot diagram, $\widetilde\Omega$ takes the same value on any other diagram obtained by changing any crossing from positive to negative or viceversa.
 Thus, it takes the same value also on the diagram corresponding to the unknot: by rule I this value is equal to 1.
 This proves claim (1).

-Claim (2) is a consequence of Rule (\ref{qp}) together with rule III of Lemma \ref{Omega}.
+Claim (2) is a consequence of rule (\ref{qp}) together with rule III of Lemma \ref{Omega}.

 Suppose the tied link $\widetilde L$ has $m$ components, partitioned into $k$ classes.
 We order arbitrarily the classes, and inside each class, using rule (\ref{qp}), we change the signs of some crossings in order to unlink the components and transform each component into the unknot.
 Then we start from the first class $c_1$ and consider in their order all the other classes $c_i$ linked with it: we mark all the undercrossing of $c_1$ with $c_i$ as {\it deciding} crossings.
 Then we pass to the class $c_2$, we select all classes $c_j$ linked with it and having indices greater than 2, and mark the undercrossings of $c_2$ with $c_j$, so increasing the list of deciding crossings.
 We proceed this way till the last class.
-At the end we have obtained an ordered sequence of pairs of classes with non--zero c--linking numbers.
-So, we construct the c--linking graph with $k$ edges, by labeling the edges with the corresponding c--linking number.
+At the end we have obtained an ordered sequence of $q$ pairs of classes characterized by the corresponding c--linking numbers.
+So, we construct a graph with $k$ vertices, and $q$ ordered edges, labeled with the c--linking numbers.

 Consider now the first pair of classes $(i,j)$ in the sequence.
 We apply the skein rule IV of Lemma \ref{Omega}, to each one of the $n$ {\it deciding} crossings between the components of this pair.
 These points have signs $s_1,\ldots,s_n$.
 By using rule (\ref{qp}), rule IV becomes, respectively for positive and negative crossings, So, consider the first deciding point with signs $s_1$.
 We have